by-jp/www.byjp.me/content/photos/instagram/2pwqioz6uxdxz27ujqqx4vzj7u/index.md

 - imported
 - from-instagram
 ---
-The beautiful landscapes of Joshua Tree — cold but oh so sunny\!
+The beautiful landscapes of Joshua Tree — cold but oh so sunny!